bramus/router/README.md

 When a request matches the specified route URI, the `showProfile` method on the `User` class will be executed.
 The defined route parameters will be passed to the class method.

-The method can be static or non-static.
+The method can be static (recommended) or non-static (not-recommended).
 In case of a non-static method, a new instance of the class will be created.

 If most/all of your handling classes are in one and the same namespace, you can set the default namespace to use on your router instance via `setNamespace()`